GotCms/documentation/ru_RU/discover/features.md

 ## Customize the backend

-Modules and plugins allow you tu customize backend content via some observer and custom models, views and controllers.
+Modules and plugins allow you to customize backend content via some observer and custom models, views and controllers.

 ## Password protected administration